jitendralodhidev/Amadeus-Test-API-React/README.md

 In the project directory, you can run:

-### Create config.js src root directory file with your credentials
+### Create config.js in src root directory file with your credentials

 ```
 const config = {